manoel-linux/opti-sway-i3wm/README.md

 # Project Status

-- The opti-sway-wayland project is currently in development.
-The latest stable version is 0.0.2.
+- The opti-sway-i3wm project is currently in development.
+The latest stable version is 0.0.3.
 We aim to provide regular updates and add more features in the future.

 # License

-- opti-sway-wayland is licensed under the MIT License.
+- opti-sway-i3wm is licensed under the MIT License.
 See the LICENSE file for more information.

 # Acknowledgements

-- We would like to thank the open-source community for their support and the libraries used in the development of opti-sway-wayland.
+- We would like to thank the open-source community for their support and the libraries used in the development of opti-sway-i3wm.